 How to clean cloudy glass?
-The answer begins with understanding just how the glass got that unnatural hue in the first place: Usually a scratch-causing combination of water, detergent and you.
+The answer begins with understanding that unnatural hue in the first place: Usually a scratch-causing combination of water, detergent and you.

 Let's start with the water: It is usually softened to make soaps clean better.
 And dishwasher water is heated to 140 degrees to further increase its cleaning power.